jhap1982/giveituruguay/2012/2012-04-30 - Scotiabank Place, Ottawa, Canada/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Jean-Pierre tease
+3. Jean-Pierre tease
-Otherside
+4. Otherside
-Dani California
+5. Dani California
-Look Around
+6. Look Around
-Parallel Universe
+7. Parallel Universe
-Soul to Squeeze
+8. Soul to Squeeze
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-I Like Dirt
+10. I Like Dirt
-Don't Forget Me
+11. Don't Forget Me
-Factory of Faith
+12. Factory of Faith
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Meet Me at the Corner
+19. Meet Me at the Corner
-Give It Away
+20. Give It Away

 ## Notes